joseortegalabra/Gurobi-ML-tips-modeling/README.md

 ### Optimization problem
 This network can be represent as the following optimization problem

--- complete --

 ### Significado de las variables en el diagrama
-- **X: Variables Primarias**: Variables de decisión de un optimizador y features de un modelo de machine learning.
-No se origina de ninguna relación anterior
+- **X: Variables Primarias**: Decision variables of an optimizer and characteristics of a machine learning model.
+No previous relationship arises
-- **Y: Variables Targets**: Variables de decisión de un optimizador y target de un modelo de machine learning
+- **Y: Variables Targets**: Decision variables of an optimizer and target of a machine learning model
-- **Z: Variables Secundarias**: Variables de decisión de un optimizador y features de un modelo de machine learning.
-Se diferencia de las variables primarias en que las variables secundarias se originan a partir de una relación con una Variable target
-- **O: Variables Observadas**: NO son variables de decisión de un optimizador y solo son features de un modelo de machine learning
+- **Z: Variables Secundarias**: Decision variables of an optimizer and features of a machine learning model.
+It differs from primary variables in that secondary variables originate from a relationship with a target variable.
+- **O: Variables Observadas**: They are NOT decision variables of an optimizer and are only features of a machine learning model.
+For this example, in the optimizer they are also defined as decision variables but their values are set to the observed value (a constraint is defined to set their values)
+- **TL: Tank level**: level of the tanks

 ### Order Folders
 - **0_temples**: contains a basic template of notebooks to start working in this repo and how to acess to gurobi with and without licence